 Google Meet, also known as Google Hangouts Meet, is part of the Google Workspace platform.
 So naturally, it integrates well with most Google apps, which probably means your e-mail, too.
 What’s really convenient about Google Meet is the universal approach of not installing any software and hopping right on the web to start using it.
 What’s a faster way to jump into an audition than sending a link, and that’s it?
 The other benefit to using Google Meet is entering details to Calendar Events and having them instantly synced with everything.
 You could indicate specific details the prospect could prepare for to have a more productive audition.

 Skype is probably the most recognized video conferencing platform of them all on this list.
 One of its best features is hosted web-based video calls without having to install any software.
 This means that you can invite your prospects to auditions by simply typing in their e-mail address.
 The free tier subscription limits you to just having 50 members in the call, but that should be enough for most casting teams.

 Whereby is a fast-growing video conferencing platform that has a focus on minimalism.
-It comes with many great features like the rest of the platforms on this list, but the most unique part is being able to click on a custom URL link and be instantly connected with your prospects.
-You can use Whereby for free, with the possibility to host a meeting of up to 100 members.
-However, the downside is that you will be limited to a certain amount of calls per month with the free subscription tier.
-If you’re looking for a fast and straightforward way to connect with talent that’s ready to audition, this may be one of the best options for you.
+It comes with many great features like the rest of the platforms on this list, but the most unique part is clicking on a custom URL link and being instantly connected with your prospects.
+You can use Whereby for free, with the possibility of hosting a meeting of up to 100 members.
+However, the downside is that you will be limited to a certain number of monthly calls with the free subscription tier.
+If you’re looking for a fast and straightforward way to connect with talent ready to audition, this may be one of the best options.